-The ASPET Division for Behavioral Pharmacology Early Career Awards have been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.
+The J.H.
+Woods Early Career Award in Behavioral Pharmacology has been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.

 This award will be presented annually (as funds permit) during the ASPET Annual Meeting at Experimental Biology.
 The award consists of: